-Any Board employee who directly observes unlawful harassment of a student is obligated, in accordance with this policy, to report such observations to the Compliance Officer within two (2) business days.
-Thereafter, the Compliance Officer or his designee must contact the student, if age eighteen (18) or older, or the student's parents if under the age of eighteen (18), within two (2) business days, to advise them of the Board's intent to investigate the alleged misconduct, including the obligation of the compliance officer or designee to conduct an investigation following all the procedures outlined for a formal complaint.
+Any employee who directly observes unlawful harassment of a student is obligated, in accordancewith this policy, to report such observations to the Compliance Officer within two (2) business days.
+Thereafter, the Compliance Officer or his designee must contact the student, if age eighteen (18) or older, or the student's parents if under the age of eighteen (18), within two (2) business days, to advise them of the school's intent to investigate the alleged misconduct, including the obligation of the compliance officer or designee to conduct an investigation following all the procedures outlined for a formal complaint.

-The Compliance Officer is assigned to accept complaints of unlawful harassment directly from any member of the School District community or a visitor to the District, or to receive complaints that are initially filed with a school building administrator.
-Upon receipt of a complaint either directly or through a school building administrator, the Compliance Officer will begin either an informal or formal process (depending on the request of the member of the School District community alleging harassment), or the Compliance Officer will designate a specific individual to conduct such a process.
-In the case of a formal complaint, the Compliance Officer will prepare recommendations for the Superintendent or will oversee the preparation of such recommendations by a designee.
-All members of the School District community must report incidents of harassment that are reported to them to the Compliance Officer within two (2) calendar days of learning of the incident.
+The Compliance Officer is assigned to accept complaints of unlawful harassment directly from any member of the School community or a visitor to the School.
+Upon receipt of a complaint either directly or through a school building administrator, the Compliance Officer will begin either an informal or formal process (depending on the request of the member of the School community alleging harassment), or the Compliance Officer will designate a specific individual to conduct such a process.
+In the case of a formal complaint, the Compliance Officer will prepare recommendations for the Board or will oversee the preparation of such recommendations by a designee.
+All members of the School community must report incidents of harassment that are reported to them to the Compliance Officer within two (2) calendar days of learning of the incident.